it-projects-llc/addons-dev/website_multi_company/doc/index.rst

 * Let user select database manually (bad user experience)
 * Take database depending on host name (prefered)

-For later case ``dbfilter`` is used, though it's not flexible enough.
+In the latter case ``dbfilter`` is used, though it's not flexible enough.

 For TESTING purpose you can use following configuration: